matsuch/project1---seattle/README.md

 ## Results<a name="results"></a>

-The main findings of the code you can find in here.
+The main findings of the code you can find in [here](https://matsuch.medium.com/can-you-guess-the-best-time-to-visit-seattle-24025ab7da70)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>